 How does Gennadi beach combine all this?
 The "key" is the length of the beach, as it extends as far as the eye can see.
 For the most part, Gennadi is not organized and you will definitely find a secluded place to spread your towel.
 If isolation is not what you want, then choose one of the beach bars that operate in various parts of the beach, which attracts a lot of visitors and especially young crowds.
 You can access Genadi beach by car.
-It is located on the southeast coast of the island, after Lindos and about 63 km from the city of Rhodes.
+It is located on the southeast coast of the island, after Lindos, and about 63 km from Rhodes Town.

 Tsambika beach - credits: rhodesguide.com

-At a distance of 26 km south of the city of Rhodes, you will find Tsambika beach, under the rock which dominates the famous monastery of Panagia Tsambika of Psili.
+At a distance of 26 km south of Rhodes Town, you will find Tsambika beach, under the rock which dominates the famous monastery of Panagia Tsambika of Psili.
 The beach is famous for its fine, golden sand and lush waters.
 On the beach, you will find umbrellas and sunbeds, as well as a canteen to get the essentials.

 Afandou beach - credits: rhodesguide.com

-Afandou beach has a more family-friendly profile.
+Afandou beach has the most family-friendly profile of all Rhodes beaches.
 You will find it shortly after the homonymous village, in the east of the island.
 Its long length allows for many options since only in some places it is organized and you will easily find a more lonely place, just for you.
 Lie down on its pebbly shore and enjoy diving in clear waters, which deepen abruptly.

 For sports lovers, in Afandou, there are facilities for beach volley and beach soccer, next to the famous golf court of Afandou.
-The beach of Afandou is located at a distance of about 22 km from the city of Rhodes.
+The beach of Afandou is located at a distance of about 22 km from Rhodes Town.
 It has been awarded a blue flag.

 Lardos beach - credits: rhodesguide.com